cincibrainlab/datascience/content/post/converting-a-large-analysis-project-to-a-reproducible-research-framework/index.md

 The last point may seem like a tall order, however, this is exactly what GNU Make was designed for.
 Remember, Make is only interested in the *filenames* and the *date/time* they were modified.
 In this way, Make is application agnostic - if you can build it, Make can use it!

-Step 1: Gather RepMake template to a new project directory
+## Step 1: Gather RepMake template to a new project directory

-The more I use RStudio, the more I come to appreciate it.
-The RStudio integration with GitHub and the amazing Rstudio terminal gives it a leg up on doing this process simply on your current operating system.
+The next step is to retrieve or clone the RepMake repository to get the GNU Make templates we will use in our conversion.
+We could do this by creating a blank directory and unziping a copy of the files, but I would recommend an alternative method.

+The more I use RStudio, the more I appreciate it.
+RStudio is well integrated with Git version control and has a built in terminal with superpowers (wlll discuss later!).
+More importantly, for most of us, our statistical program is the penultimate step prior to the manuscript.
+My final steps are primarily in R (or in the past SPSS or SAS) to generate tables and figures to incorporate into my manuscript.
+By having R be the begining of your process, you ensure a smooth transition on your final steps.

-Use the following menu order:
+Let's use the following menu order to create a new project from a Git repository:

 File -> Create New Project -> From repository